SYK-08/nuttx/README.md

 Host Compiler:  I use the MingGW GCC compiler which can be downloaded from
 <http://www.mingw.org/>.
 If you are using GNUWin32, then it is recommended
-the you not install the optional MSYS components as there may be conflicts.
+that you not install the optional MSYS components as there may be conflicts.

 Kconfig-frontends:  See the section entitled "NuttX Configuration Tool under DOS" for information about installing the `kconfig-frontend` tools to